AxOS-project/AxMirrors/README.md

 ## Package installation
 There is no specific command for updating packages via AxMirrors.
 You can simply check the availability of new versions on the mirror and download them manually if necessary.

-## About AxOS
-AxOS is a lightweight, scalable operating system designed for optimum performance on x86_64 architectures.
-Thanks to its flexible package management system, users can easily install and update software from repositories such as AxMirrors.